Archway Children's Centre

 The report states that, ‘Staff build exceptionally strong partnerships with parents.
 Children are happy and feel safe in the children’s centre.
 The management team is inspirational.
 Children are exceptionally well prepared for their next stage in learning and for their move to school.’

 Archway Children's Centre is situated in the Bright Start North area in a light and spacious purpose-built space.
 We have a spacious garden with chickens, mud kitchen, children’s planting areas and calm spaces to explore natural materials the Forest School way.
 There are covered verandah areas which means the outdoors can be accessed easily in all weathers.

 Archway Children’s Centre is on Islington’s register of good practice for ‘Imaginative Approaches to Exploring Media and Materials’.

-A recent EYFS review report stated, ‘Archway Children’s Centre demonstrates commitment to all the children, families and users of the centre.
+The last EYFS review report stated, ‘Archway Children’s Centre demonstrates commitment to all the children, families and users of the centre.
 First hand experiences and appropriate challenges are offered to meet the developmental needs of the children’.